by Bob Stepno

 - Louisa Knapp Curtis and Cyrus Curtis appear 15 minutes into the episode Opportunity, creating The Ladies Home Journal after she critiques the women’s page of his newspaper, takes over the page itself, and sets the cornerstone for a publishing empire that later included the Saturday Evening Post.

-- Anne Royall, an outspoken woman muckraker, with pistols near at hand, takes on a Washington bank-scandal and “white-livered thieving scoundrels” in Congress, rescuing and being rescued by Andrew Jackson in The printer was a lady, 1942.
+- Anne Royall, an outspoken woman muckraker, with pistols near at hand, takes on a Washington bank-scandal and “white-livered thieving scoundrels” in Congress, rescuing and being rescued by Andrew Jackson in Anne Royall (1940), The printer was a lady (1942), and Witness for the People (1944).

 - Sara Josepha Hale, editor of Godey’s Lady’s Book: Sara Josepha Hale